 Lectures.
-In the first semester units, students will be introduced to the basic models used in economics general framework of Econometrics theory at an advanced level of study, and they will be exposed to the relevant quantitative tools and methods used at advanced level of study.
+In the first semester units, students will be introduced to the basic models used in economics at an advanced level of study, and they will be exposed to the relevant quantitative tools and methods used at advanced level of study.
 The second semester units will expose students to specific methods of analysis and essential theories, models and tools used in economics.